adobe/spectrum-web-components/packages/icon/README.md

 If no meaning is lost by visually hiding an icon, it is considered decorative.
 Decorative icons should not have a label and should be hidden from assistive technology. `aria-hidden` is set to true by default for icons.

-If an icon adds meaning, an label is required.
-Using the `label` attribute adds the label text as the `aria-label` of the icon, and removes the `aria-hidden` attribute.
+If an icon does add meaning, a label is required.
+Use the `label` attribute to set the label's text as the `aria-label` of the icon and remove the `aria-hidden` attribute.

 ```html
 <sp-icon name="ui:Arrow100" label="Arrow pointing to the right"></sp-icon>